-How a paralegal can spend their time often depends on where they are employed.
+How paralegal can spend their time often depends on where they are employed.
 For example, a paralegal that works for a criminal defense attorney will spend most of their time preparing cases for trial, while those working for government agencies often draft contracts and assist executives with in-house legal functions and issues.

-ABA Approved Paralegal Programs
+What Are Some ABA Approved Paralegal Programs?

 For those wanting to earn a paralegal degree, there are numerous educational programs available to them.
 Programs are offered at colleges and universities across the country, with many conducted at community colleges.
 Students can choose to earn certificates or Associate degrees at these schools, while those who attend four-year schools can earn Bachelor’s or even Master’s degrees in Paralegal Studies.
 Both on-campus and online programs are available, depending on a variety of factors for each student.
-For example, those who are working adults and looking to change careers often choose online programs for their convenience, while students just out of high school often prefer on-campus programs for the personal interaction with other students and the chance to participate in extracurricular activities.
+For example, those who are working adults and looking to change careers often choose online programs for their convenience, while students just out of high school often prefer on-campus programs for personal interaction with other students and the chance to participate in extracurricular activities.

-Most Well-Known ABA Programs
+What Are The Most Well-Known ABA Programs?